ccapp_logo.png Credentialing

 I am certified with another certifying organization; where do I fit in on the CCAPP Career Path?

-Applications for transfer are reviewed on a case-by-case basis.
-Every effort is made to award the applicant the highest level of certification given current education, supervised work experience and testing levels.
-To find out where you nmay fit into our current career path, please use the contact form.
+Transfer applications are reviewed on a case-by-case basis.
+Every effort is made to award the applicant the highest level of certification given current education, supervised work experience, and testing levels.
+Visit www.ccapptransfer.com for details.

 Have state requirements for certification changed?